GenesisFR/DS1TroubleshootingGuide/README.md

 Scenario 2:

-If you were using the new version of the reg patch (the BAT one), DSMod will ask for disc 1 of LOA.
+If you were using the new version of the reg patch (a batch script), DSMod will ask for disc 1 of LOA.
 Download and mount the mini image from [Make DSLOAMod work on the Steam version](#make-dsloamod-work-on-the-steam-version).

 Note: setting "shadow_tex_size" higher than 256 will prevent shadows from working.

 ## Make DSLOAMod work on the Steam version

-Download the reg patch from [Killah's fix](#enable-loa--extras) and run it from \<path-to-game\> to make DSLOAMod find your game.
+Download the [reg patch](https://github.com/GenesisFR/DungeonSiegeRegPatches) and run it from \<path-to-game\> to make DSLOAMod find your game.

 DSLOAMod won't get installed unless LOA is installed.
 On top of that, it uses SmarteSecure DRM disc check so you'll need to have disc 1 of LOA in your disc drive or it'll refuse to run.